Game-Labs

+Game-Labs (or Game Labs) is a Ukrainian strategy and simulator video game developer based in Kyiv.
+It is best known for the Ultimate General and Ultimate Admiral series of games among others.
+In 2021, the studio was purchased by Stillfront, a Swedish holding company.

+Background

-Ultimate General is a series of American Civil War computer wargames that focus on tactics and military history.
-There are currently two titles in the series: Ultimate General: Gettysburg and Ultimate General: Civil War.
-Both were developed by a Ukrainian company, Game-Labs, and designed by Nick Thomadis, the creator of "DarthMod" (a series of mods that improve the AI in the Total War games) and one of the most well-known modders in the Total War modding community.
+The company was founded in January 2013 by Maxim Zasov who went on to become the CEO.
+That same year, he approached Nick Thomadis, formerly the creator of "DarthMod" (a series of mods that improved the AI and gameplay in several Total War games) and one of the most well-known modders in the Total War modding community.
+Zasov then asked him to develop a game for the company, which eventually became Gettysburg.
+Thomadis, as Game-Lab's Lead Game Designer, also went on to develop Civil War, another successful game for the studio, and later Dreadnoughts.

+In May 2021, the studio entered an agreement to be 100% share purchased for $32.5 million by the Stillfront Group, a Swedish holding company.
+By that time it had "a team of approximately 30 people located in Ukraine, Russia, Greece, Dubai, Italy and Estonia".

+On 24 February 2022, Game-Labs alongside others announced that development on game updates would be halted due to the 2022 Russian invasion of Ukraine as the staff were prioritising saving their families.

+Games

+Ultimate General series

+Ultimate General is a popular series of American-war themed computer wargames that focus on tactics and military history.
+The first two were designed by Thomadis.

-Ultimate General: Gettysburg
+Gettysburg

-Ultimate General: Gettysburg was the first game of the series, which allows players to lead thousands of soldiers in the Battle of Gettysburg.
-According to the developers, the game is unique in "Giving you the chance to be the General of either the Union or Confederate army in the battle of Gettysburg, it allows you to recreate the historical facts or try out many speculative scenarios."
-It first became available in Steam Early Access on 12 June 2014, and was fully released on 15 October 2014 The game has been updated since release and the latest version, Patch 1.7, was released on 15 July 2016.
+Ultimate General: Gettysburg, the first game of the series, allows players to lead thousands of soldiers in the Battle of Gettysburg.
+It first became available in Steam Early Access on 12 June 2014, and was fully released on 15 October 2014 The game has been updated since release and the final version, Patch 1.09, was released in November 2017.

+According to the developers, the game is unique in "Giving you the chance to be the General of either the Union or Confederate army ... it allows you to recreate the historical facts or try out many speculative scenarios."
 The game claims to have accurate maps utilising satellite images and historical charts.
 Additional game-play features include Custom Battles, where different AI Commanders and the multi-day battles provide replayability.
-There are also additional custom battles where players can unlock a large number of speculative scenarios that can be played as quick battles, either randomised or with full unit strength and default army deployments.
+There are also additional custom battles where players can unlock speculative scenarios that can be played as quick battles, either randomised or with full unit strength and default army deployments.
 There is also a Multiplayer Experience in which the game has 18 maps for one-on-one matches.

 There are differences between the iPad and the computer versions.
-The game was redesigned to provide usability and playability on tablets, and the user interface was reworked.
+The game was redesigned for usability and playability on tablets, and the user interface was reworked.
 The campaign here is replaced by 10 missions for each side, and multiplayer is not available.